 In general, the formation of an MVP’s functionality requires caution and balance.
 It is worth recalling the famous expression: «you will not get a second chance to make a first impression.»

-In relation to the following two recommendations, we offer a cautionary note.
+About the following two recommendations, we offer a cautionary note.
 Their use requires discretion and a sense of proportion.
 If you decide to take the steps below, it is important not to go too far and proceed in moderation.

 - Temporarily offload testing.
 Similar to our recommendations on MVP functionality, consider performing only those tests which you cannot do without.
 For example, you may choose to remove unit tests.
 Again, we urge caution, and we do not recommend completely abandoning these types of tests throughout an entire project.
 This can seriously impair the quality of software development, which will cast doubt on the entire development of your project.
 Nevertheless, this can be adopted as a temporary measure under circumstances where a startup lacks sufficient funding.
 As an absolute last resort, and if the project is small, then you can do without autotests.